About Healthy Connections Knoxville

 Whether you are struggling to communicate or enjoying a warm, loving relationship, PREP can teach you tools to improve and sustain a healthy relationship.
 PREP has lessons on understanding each other’s personalities, learning how to listen well, managing anger and conflict in relationships, and understanding your own sensitive spots that might be hindering intimacy.

-Through experiential activities, videos, and teaching you will learn the keys to having a satisfying marriage.
-This is not group therapy, most of the activities will be done between you and your spouse, and you will not be forced to share with the larger group.
+Through experiential activities, videos, and teaching you will learn the keys to having a satisfying relationship.
+This is not group therapy, most of the activities will be done between you and your partner, and you will not be forced to share with the larger group.

 About our Instructors

-Our Workshops are lead by clergy and volunteers.
-They receive training in the PREP Curriculum, including best practices in relationship education programming, facilitation, and mentoring.
-Programming is based on research that has determined what makes marriages succeed or fail, including the benefits of marriage, normal, expected stages and challenges all couples face in marriage, skills and behaviors that help build strong bonds, and avoiding the dangers of falling out of love and hope.
+Our workshops are lead by clergy, volunteers, and practitioners.
+They receive training in the PREP Curriculum, including best practices in relationship education programming, facilitation, and mentoring, as well as ongoing support from trained supervisors.
+Programming is based on research that has determined what makes relationships succeed or fail, including the benefits of marriage, normal, expected stages and challenges all couples face, skills and behaviors that help build strong bonds, and avoiding the dangers of falling out of love and hope.